Copula Based Fusion of Clinical and Genomic Machine Learning Risk Scores for Breast Cancer Risk Stratification: Preliminaries

 \section{Preliminaries}

 In this section, we summarize the main probabilistic and statistical tools used in our analysis.
-These include copulas and tail dependence, the specific copula families we considered (Gaussian, Clayton, and Gumbel), the Cramér–von Mises goodness-of-fit test with parametric bootstrap, the machine learning models used to build risk scores, and the survival analysis framework for evaluation.
+These include copulas and tail dependence, the specific copula families we considered (Gaussian, Clayton, Gumbel, and Frank), the Cram\'er--von Mises goodness-of-fit test with parametric bootstrap, the machine learning models used to build risk scores, and the survival analysis framework for evaluation.